I generally don’t like them because they tend to do more harm than good.

 Avoid all conventionally raised animal products that have been fed an unnatural diet of corn (this will negatively alter the animal’s fatty acid profile) and injected with growth hormones and antibiotics.

-Make sure the only oils used for cooking are produced naturally and remain stable under high heat—Coconut, Red Palm , Avocado, and “Pastured” Butter are all great choices.
+Make sure the only oils used for cooking are produced naturally and remain stable under high heat—Coconut, Red Palm , Avocado, and “Pastured” Butter or ghee are all great choices.

 Avoid all hydrogenated vegetable oils at all costs.